 For years we used to have the same old decorations that included funny looking paper lanterns that used to hang by a drawing pin on the ceiling only to fall and provide us 'kids' with a valuable opportunity to learn another swear word from Dad.

 Christmas itself will be the usual noisy family gathering.
 The time when we all open our various gifts will be interlaced with the usual jokes and puns.
 Dad will again apologize to Mom about the present before she opens it, but as usual, no apology will be necessary as it will be something fabulous as always.
 My sister Louise will, I guess, buy me another pair of thick gloves for the third year in a row.
 Make no mistake, that's no bad thing.
 Anyone who knows me will know that I get through a pair of gloves very quickly indeed as I am always cold!
 The usual waiting game between Louise and I will also happen I'm sure.
 That's where I wait for her to unwrap most of her usual fifteen million gifts before I finish unwrapping mine!
-A chorus of "Come on Sie" from the rest of the family will fill the air for sure.
+A chorus of "Come on Sie" from the rest of the family will fill the air.

 In the evening Dad will try to palm off the out of date beer on me (and succeed!), then we'll probably all sit down and play the easy version of Trivial Pursuit.
 Chances are that Yogi (my Gran) will be the quizmaster. . . and cheat!
 Louise will protest loudly at the smallest technicalities, Mom will answer any question she knows the answer to regardless of whether it's her turn or not, and together we'll all make enough noise to make the neighbors think they've not been invited to a Christmas street party.